rod-chapman/SPARKNaCl/README.md

 ## Latest news

+### 14th August 2023

+As part of his Summer of Code project, [Max A. Scheven](https://github.com/MxAR) has contributed an implementation of the Really Fast Syndrome Based hash function RFSB509, in package SPARKNaCl.Hashing.RFSB509.
+All proofs complete successfully with GNATProve 12.1.1, and Max has also added regression tests that show the new SPARK Code is consistent with the reference C implementation from SUPERCOP.
+As part of this work, the "tests" subdirectory has been reorganized to separate sources and objects code files into distinct subdirectories.

 ### 22nd June 2022

 A bunch of updates have been merged to the master branch recently.
 Specifically: